Arabic Language Program and Arabic Minor

 - A student can transfer in up to one class toward the minor.
 Georgetown summer programs that carry Georgetown course prefixes and numbers (excluding study abroad, as noted above) do not count against transfer limits.

 Georgetown credit for advanced and transfer language credit is pending language placement.
-If a student took a year of Introductory Arabic, but then subsequently places into the first year of Introductory Arabic at SFS-Q, the student does not receive transfer credit for that year of Arabic taken elsewhere.
+If a student took a year of Introductory Arabic, but then subsequently places into the first year of Introductory Arabic at GU-Q, the student does not receive transfer credit for that year of Arabic taken elsewhere.

 Arabic Minor Course Double-Counting